lorinczszabolcs/axon-quantification/README.md

-# Axon quantification
+# Axon quantification algorithm
-Repository for bouton elimination and axon skeletonization, as well as axon statistics calculation.
+- Used in `Convergence and Segregation of Excitatory and Inhibitory Afferents in the Paraventricular Thalamic Nucleus` paper

 ## Requirements